 Use a Dedicated Tool

 LSI keywords are not always keyword synonyms.
 But they do give you plenty of content ideas and help you understand what your target customer might be searching for, so they’re still useful.

-Look at the text in the Adwords ads.
-Adwords copy is (usually) tested rigorously to convert well, so you can be confident that any phrases you steal from the advertisements that pop up on a particular search will be good picks.
+Texts for Google Ads go through a lot of testing in order to convert well.
+This is the reason why you can be confident that any phrases you take from the advertisements that pop up on a particular search, will definitely be good picks.